sstockard/sstockard.github.io/Pathway.md

 ## Automatic generation of GSEA input files

 GSEA requires very specific formatting parameters for input files.
 I needed to do hundreds of GSEA analyses, so manual generation of these files and visualizations was time consuming and tedius.
-I developed a pipeline that automates the process given an expression dataset.This process is specifically for copy number signature analysis.
+I developed a pipeline that automates the process given an expression dataset.This process is specifically for CNSig analysis.

 [View Pipeline Code](Pathway/Pipeline.R)